drone/drone-plugin-index/content/drone-plugins/drone-downstream/index.md

 : trigger new build numbers if true, else rebuild

 wait
-: wait for any currently running builds to finish
+: wait for any currently running builds to finish if true, else fails

 timeout
-: how long to wait on any currently running builds
+: how long to wait on any currently running builds defaults to 60 seconds